 You’ll observe that the outside wrapper and binder will have a white, ashen aspect after they’ve been properly toasted.

-Lighting the Filler
+How to Light the Filler

 Next, it’s time to ignite the filler.
 Use a long wooden match to create a larger flame area so that you can light the entire foot evenly.
 Place the cigar between your lips.
 Then, hold the match about a half an inch from the cigar (the flame is drawn in) and rotate the cigar as you draw in air.

 When you release the pressure of inhalation (you don’t actually inhale, but you know what we mean), a surge of flame should shoot up from the foot of the cigar and a puff of smoke should come from your mouth.